plan-systems/design-docs/proof-of-correctness.md

                             - the entry mutation makes an ACC _more_ restrictive
                         - Most activity in **C** is presumably content, not access-control related.  (e.g. compare the number of ACL-related files stored on a workstation to the _total_ number of files)
                         - Mutations to a channel tend to occur close to the present time (⇒ only O(1) of all entry history is affected)
-                        - Revalidation can be strategically deferred/scheduled, allowing multiple ACC mutations to require only a single revalidation pass.
+                        - Revalidation can be strategically scheduled, allowing multiple ACC mutations to require only a single revalidation pass.

    * [Start New Community Epoch](#Initiate-a-New-Community-Epoch)